iturbides/buddhist-time/README.md

 <p>This app helps practitioners respect the original intent of the precept by accurately determining solar noon based on their precise location, allowing for a more faithful and mindful observance of this ethical guideline.</p>

+## 🧠⏳ Biological Clocks, Circadian Rhythms, and the Role of the Sun

+All living organisms—from plants and animals to humans—possess internal biological clocks that regulate essential functions like sleep, metabolism, hormone production, digestion, body temperature, and cognitive performance.
+These internal systems follow what scientists call the **circadian rhythm**, a roughly 24-hour cycle that is deeply influenced by one central cue: **the sun**.

+In nature, biological clocks align closely with the **solar cycle**.
+The rising and setting of the sun provide light signals that synchronize our internal clocks with the external world—a process known as **entrainment**.
+In humans, the master clock resides in the **suprachiasmatic nucleus (SCN)** of the brain, which receives direct input from light-sensitive cells in the eyes.
+This master clock, in turn, helps coordinate peripheral clocks in other tissues and organs throughout the body.

+However, due to **modern lifestyles shaped by social, political, and economic demands**, most people now follow what researchers call **"social time"**—fixed schedules dictated by time zones, work hours, and artificial lighting, rather than the natural movement of the sun.
+This disconnect between **biological time** and **social time** is referred to as **social jet lag**, a chronic state of circadian misalignment.
+A growing body of research links this misalignment to a variety of health problems, including:

+- Sleep disorders
+- Obesity
+- Depression
+- Cardiovascular disease
+- Impaired immune function
+- Certain cancers

+Understanding and respecting solar time can be an important step toward realigning our lives with natural rhythms.
+This is where the **Buddhist Sundial app** becomes especially useful.

+Unlike standard clocks or mobile devices that display civil time based on arbitrary time zones, this app calculates the actual **solar time** at your specific location, helping you reconnect with nature’s original clock.

+By showing you when **true solar noon** occurs—when the sun is at its highest point in the sky—the app can serve as a practical tool for:

+- Understanding how your biological clock may be out of sync with your daily schedule
+- Making more mindful decisions about meal times, sleep, and light exposure
+- Supporting spiritual or ethical practices that depend on natural timing, such as the sixth Buddhist precept

+In essence, **Buddhist Sundial** is more than a utility—it’s a gentle invitation to reflect on the rhythm of life itself, and a helpful companion in restoring harmony between your inner world and the cosmos.

 <h3>Screenshot</h3>